wongstephen/wongstephen/README.md

 </div>
 <br />

-## I'm a Frontend Web Developer from Seattle, WA
+## I'm a Front-end Software Engineer from Seattle, WA

 <br />
 As a front-end software engineer with a background in marketer operations, I have the skills to tackle any challenges thrown my way.
 I have a penchant for clean code and elegant solutions.